DanuserLab/3dCellShape/README.md

 - Example input data is provided in the link [**exampleCroppedCells**](https://cloud.biohpc.swmed.edu/index.php/s/yjbFjpYy9GKn3No).
 These are cropped regions of interest from raw data containing a single fluorescently labeled cell.
 Using cropped regions rather than entire raw data files as input enables a more time-efficient data processing, as the file sizes are significantly smaller.
 The folder also includes an example “index” file detailing the relevant parameters of the experiment.
 For proper segmentation, the fluorescently labeled cell must not be in contact with any other cell or image boundary, in order to properly capture cell boundaries.
 - Corresponding example output files are provided in the link [**exampleOutput**](https://cloud.biohpc.swmed.edu/index.php/s/5LsbK4Q3axfdrEs).
 - Workflow:
 	- i.
-(Part 1) Run image registration and deconvolution of cropped raw data by running **imageProcessing3D.m**
+(Part 1) Run image registration and deconvolution of cropped raw data by running **imageProcessing3D.m** in the PostProcessing_pipeline folder.
+This step is optional.
 	- ii.
 (Part 2) and segmentation of cell volumes by running **runMorphology3D.m**.
-The subfunctions for this script is under the software folder.
+The subfunctions for this script are included in the Segmentation_pipeline folder.
 	- iii.
 (Part 3) Run **runGlobalFeatureAnalysis.m** to measure geometric features of cells from 3D segmented data, create an indexed table of geometric features, and create some basic visualizations of data.
+This script is found under the Global_Feature_Analysis folder.
 - Pipeline built on MATLAB R2020a version